Thomson joins IHF as group marketing director – Daily Business

 Mr Thomson, pictured, brings 20 years’ technology and SaaS (Software as a Service) experience from a marketing career in Australia and the UK.

-His role will be to plan, grow and develop the marketing functionality for IHF, with a particular focus on tits suite of software tools, focused on improving human-risk management.
+His role will be to plan, grow and develop the marketing functionality for IHF, with a particular focus on its suite of software tools, focused on improving human-risk management.

 He said: “I am thrilled to take up this new role where I have an opportunity to shape the company’s future direction.